 SIGN UP FOR FREE INSTALLATION TRAINING 801-948-7577.

 For asphalt heated driveways, Warmzone carries a specially designed heat cable that can withstand the extreme heat and compression of new asphalt installations.
 The heat cable is rated for temperatures up to 460°F for up to 10 minutes.
 The cable is laid out over the base surface and the asphalt can then be applied over the cable.
-While insulation is always recommended, it is not required.
-One-inch of rigid insulation can be installed underneath the base surface, or it can be laid on the base surface and the cable can then be secured on top of the insulation.

 The versatile ClearZone radiant heating system can be installed in existing driveways as well as new driveway construction.
 If you are repaving your existing asphalt driveway then you can easily retrofit your driveway with radiant heat.
 The cable is laid over the original layer of asphalt and secured.
 Then new asphalt is hand shoveled onto the existing driveway and cable.
 The ClearZone cable should be embedded in an least 1½-2 inches of asphalt.
 The Warmzone ClearZone system is simple to install and provides reliable, fully-automated performance for heating asphalt driveways.
 Concrete driveways can also be retrofitted by using saw-cut technology.